 Cryopreservation is the process of freezing tissue.
 In the case of sperm cryopreservation, a man’s semen is frozen for future use.
-A sperm cryobank is a facility that collects, stores and freezes the sperm.
-A donor sperm bank, is a sperm bank which collects and freezes the sperm of anonymous donors.
-This sperm is later used by women or couples who would like to have a child but cannot do so by traditional means.
+A sperm cryobank is a facility that collects, stores and freezes the specimens.
+A donor sperm bank, is a bank which collects and freezes the sperm of anonymous donors.
+This can later used by women or couples who would like to have a child but cannot do so by traditional means.

 There are two reasons someone might choose to use donor sperm.
 The first reason is when a single or gay woman would like to conceive a child naturally, using her own eggs.
 The second reason is the case of a couple struggling with male factor infertility that can not use the husband’s sperm.